Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 This is a boilerplate, so we don’t actually implement taking the user’s instructions and files to create a slideshow using AI.
 However, it’s AI assisted at where the user enters their instructions to create the slideshow with the files.
 To mimic creating a slideshow, the slideshow-engine/ creates a 5 second delay, then copies slideshow-engine/demo/demo.mp4 to users/ photo and named it formulaically.

+Because we want slideshow-engine decoupled from database so that it's unaware of any databases and its only role is to make slideshow videos, it took arguments of the name of the function (which has Mongo calls) and the name of the variables at process.py, and deferred to the function to do anything database related.
+It doesn't even have to be database related.

-Note that slideshow-engine is decoupled from the database which is best practice.
-So when the api call cranks up the slideshow-engine, it’s passed the variable name from the scope of the slideshow-engine, and the python module that will report to Mongo database:
+When the api call cranked up the slideshow-engine, it passed the variable name from the scope of the slideshow-engine, and the python module that will report to Mongo database:

 ```
          process_args = {